 WHAT YOU SHOULD KNOW:

-A Pap smear, or Pap test, is a procedure to check for abnormal cells, inflammation, or cervical cancer.
+A Pap smear, or Pap test, is a procedure to check your cervix for abnormal cells.
 The cervix is the narrow opening at the bottom of your uterus.
 The cervix meets the top part of the vagina.

 You may have mild discomfort during the Pap smear.
 You may not know you have abnormal cells if you do not have a Pap smear.
-Abnormal cells may grow into cervical cancer.
+Abnormal cells may grow and become cervical cancer.

 WHILE YOU ARE HERE:

 Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.

 - You will lie on your back and place your feet on footrests called stirrups.
 Your caregiver will gently insert a device called a speculum into your vagina.
 The speculum is used to spread the walls of your vagina so he can see your cervix.
 He will use a thin brush or cotton swab to collect cells from the inside of your cervix.

 - Your caregiver will also collect cells from the surface of your cervix with a plastic or wooden tool called a spatula.
 He may also gently scrape the upper part of your vagina for a sample.
 The samples are placed in a container with liquid or on a glass slide.
 They are sent to a lab and examined for abnormal cells.